Wood Library-Museum of Anesthesiology

-The Wood Library-Museum of Anesthesiology is a museum and reference collection in Schaumburg, Illinois dedicated to the history of anesthesiology.
+The Wood Library-Museum of Anesthesiology is a museum and reference collection in Schaumburg, Illinois, dedicated to the history of anesthesiology.
 It was founded in 1933 by Dr Paul Meyer Wood, who was then Secretary-Treasurer of the American Society of Anesthesiologists (ASA).
 Initially based at a series of temporary locations, it moved to its permanent home in Schaumburg in 2014.
 Since 1971 it has been a nonprofit educational organization operating as part of the ASA.

 History

 Founding

 Paul M. Wood M.D. joined the American Society of Anesthesiologists in 1925 and was made its Secretary-Treasurer in 1929.
-However in 1932 he became seriously ill and was unable to work, either as a practicing doctor or for the ASA.
+However, in 1932 he became seriously ill and was unable to work, either as a practicing doctor or for the ASA.
 While convalescing Wood began to catalogue his personal library, which he had been building since he was a medical student, and told ASA founder Dr. Adolph Frederick Erdmann that he wanted to create a museum dedicated to the history of anesthesiology.
 Erdmann gave him a collection of books and anesthesiology apparatus to add to his own library as the nucleus of the project.
 In 1933 Wood donated the entire collection to the ASA.
 The Society asked him to keep it at his home and appointed him librarian and curator for life.
 They also named the new collection the Wood Library-Museum of Anesthesiology.
 By 1934 Wood was well enough to return to work.
-One of the first things he did was to approach Robert H. Ferguson, a retired anesthesiologist whom Erdmann had told him owned the largest collection of specialist books and apparatus in the USA.
+One of the first things he did was to approach Robert H. Ferguson, a retired anesthesiologist whom Erdmann had told him owned the largest collection of specialist books and apparatus in the US.
 Ferguson was sympathetic but, still being in good health, preferred to keep his collection at home.
 Wood turned his attention to the minutes of the Society's meetings, which were now being recorded by a stenographer.
 As well as discussing ASA business these also contained much information about advances in anesthesiology, and Wood thought they would be a useful resource.
 He began to make copies and distribute them to the members, and began archiving them in the Library-Museum.
 In 1938 this system was developed into the ASA's official newsletter.

 Exhibitions

 In 1936 the ASA was approached by the organizers of the 1939 New York World's Fair and asked if they could present an exhibit on anesthesiology.
 The ASA agreed.
 The next year they received another invitation, this time to create an exhibit for the American Medical Association's annual meeting in San Francisco in June 1938.
 Again the invitation was accepted.
-The Library-Museum, which by now had expanded from its original 70 books to over 160 thanks to donations from ASA members (and had also greatly enlarged its collection of apparatus) provided the core of both exhibits.
+The Library-Museum, which by now had expanded from its original 70 books to over 160 thanks to donations from ASA members (and had also greatly enlarged its collection of apparatus), provided the core of both exhibits.